How to Jump Start Your Art Career!

 • Watch an art demonstration on YouTube or on a DVD & paint along with it (hit the pause button when you need to!)

-• Create a ‘Studio’ space.
-Find a small corner of the living room, kitchen or bedroom to work.
+• Find a small corner of the living room, kitchen or bedroom to work.
 I worked at my kitchen table for year.
 I know a professional artist who paints in her bathroom!
-Just stay organized.

-• Get up an hour earlier or stay up an hour later – find time!
+• Get up an hour earlier or stay up an hour later!

 • Make creative time a habit.
 Just like you make time to exercise, make time to create!